-To address the above issue, we begin an exploration to clarify the mechanisms underlying the emergence of very multidimensional MI.
+To address the above issue, we begin an exploration to clarify the mechanisms that underlie the emergence of the very multidimensional MI.
 We adopt two strategies for this purpose.
-First, we tentatively ignore the mass of the mediator particle and consider the limit $\alpha x \rightarrow 0$.
-This strategy assumes that the information metric r of the informatons is large and that the interaction between mediator particles and conventional x-spacetime is negligible.
+First, we tentatively ignore the mass of the mediator particle and consider the limit as $\alpha x \rightarrow 0$.
+This strategy is based on the assumption that the information metric r of the informations is too large and the effect of the mediator particle is thus negligible.
 The influential force \mathscr{F}' in the I_0 -spacetime then becomes equal to \mathscr{F} in the r-spacetime.
-Second, we consider microstates of informatons and seek a rationale that generates MI at the microscopic level.
+Second, we consider microstates of informations and seek a rationale that generates MI at the microscopic level.
 Given that the working principle of the influential force \mathscr{F} is based on statistical mechanics, \mathscr{F} can also be defined by employing a microscopic method.
-Adopting this strategy, we demonstrate that MI evolves between informatons through fluctuations in their microstates followed by changes in the joint probability distribution.
+Adopting this strategy, we demonstrate that MI evolves between informations through fluctuations in their microstates followed by changes in the joint probability distribution.